kupehtci/DOCUMENTATION/VELERO/VELERO - Disaster Recovery.md

 In the describe we can see the number of resources that have been backup, when did the backup were made and the PVC associated with this backup.

+If we need to make sure all the kubernetes resources that will be restored to make sure that won't be any conflict, we can see all the resources contained in the backup with:

+`velero backup describe <backup-name> --details`

 When restoring this backup take into account that the PVC that will be restored, will be rename has `restored-` and the PersistentVolume associated with the new resource restored will be linked with this new disk.

 To create the restore, create it indicating the included or excluded namespaces to be restored.
 If both are not specified, all namespaces resources keep in the backup will be restored.
 Take into account that `velero` resources won't be backed up and also restored, they remain untouched.